AnthonyDiGirolamo/dot-all/emacs.d/elpa/vterm-20210313.1359/README.md

 by setting the variable `vterm-clear-scrollback-when-clearing`: When `vterm-clear-scrollback-when-clearing` is non nil, `C-l` clears both the screen and the scrollback.
 When is nil, `C-l` only clears the screen.
-The opposite behavior can be achieved by using the universal prefix (ie, calling `C-u C-l`).
+The opposite behavior can be achieved by using the universal prefix (i.e., calling `C-u C-l`).

 # Customization

 ## `vterm-shell`

 Shell to run in a new vterm.
 It defaults to `$SHELL`.

+## `vterm-environment`

+to add more environment variables there is the custom vterm-environment which has a similar format than the internal Emacs variable process-environment.
+You can check the documentation with C-h v process-environment for more details.

 ## `vterm-term-environment-variable`